Pok9thai/-/content/developers/webhooks-and-events/webhooks/webhook-events-and-payloads.md

 {{ webhookPayloadsForCurrentVersion.release.published }}

-{% ifversion fpt or ghes or ghae or ghec %}
+{% ifversion fpt or ghes or ghae %}
 ## repository_dispatch

 This event occurs when a {% data variables.product.prodname_github_app %} sends a `POST` request to the "[Create a repository dispatch event](/rest/reference/repos#create-a-repository-dispatch-event)" endpoint.